 Heart or blood vessel problems: Sildenafil can make heart or blood vessel problems worse.
-If you have had a heart attack, stroke, or life-threatening abnormal heart rhythm within the last 6 months, or have angina, chest pain, an irregular heartbeat, or high or low blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have recently had a heart attack, stroke, or life-threatening abnormal heart rhythm, or you have angina, chest pain, an irregular heartbeat, or high or low blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 People with severely reduced liver function should not use this medication.

 Lung problems: Sildenafil is not recommended for people with a form of high blood pressure in the lungs called pulmonary veno-occlusive disease.
 If you have pulmonary veno-occlusive disease or experience sudden cough, shortness of breath, chest pain, or rapid breathing, talk to your doctor before taking this medication.